Showing posts with label Glasgow. Show all posts

 Thomas Lipton was a Scottish entrepreneur who was born in the Gorbals in 1848 and spent his early life in Glasgow.
 After a few years of travelling and working in the USA, he returned to Glasgow and set up a chain of grocery stores there.
 By the turn of the century, he had built up a chain of over three hundred stores throughout the UK and was a very rich man.
 He then got into the tea trade and conquered the American market, making himself a multi-millionaire in the process.

-Thomas was a great self-publicist who made friends in the highest echelons of society, including both King Edward VII and King George V. However, he led a life of contradictions, as despite being quite a hard-nosed businessman who was also known for his flamboyant lifestyle, he was also deeply committed to philanthropy and was a vocal advocate for the welfare of working-class people.
-He also had a reputation as being a bit of a ladies' man, something he also tended to promote himself as, but it appears likely that he was gay.
+Thomas was a great self-publicist who made friends in the highest echelons of society, including both King Edward VII and King George V. However, he led a life of contradictions, as despite being quite a hard-nosed businessman who was known for his flamboyant lifestyle, he was also deeply committed to philanthropy and was a vocal advocate for the welfare of working-class people.
+He also had a reputation as being a bit of a ladies' man, something he tended to promote himself as, but it appears likely that he was gay.
 He lived for nearly thirty years with a long-term male companion, William Love, who had been one of his early shop assistants, and when that relationship ended, his preference was for the company of young men.

 Thomas was a tireless innovator who was always looking for ways to improve his products and business practices.
 He was also an important figure in the development of the modern grocery store.
 On his death in 1931, he left most of his fortune to the city of Glasgow.